ibm-cloud-docs/netezza/authentication/awsiam_autnentication.md

 Enabling AWS IAM authentication only needs to be done once.
 {: note}

-### AWS IAM authentication through web console
+### Enabling AWS IAM authentication through web console
 {: #setting_awsiam_wc}

-1. [Log in to the web console](/docs/netezza?topic=netezza-getstarted-console) as a user who is part of administrative group.
+1. [Log in to the web console](/docs/netezza?topic=netezza-getstarted-console) as a user who is part of an administrative group.
 1. Go to the **Query editor**.
 1. Register an AWS IAM external authentication system.